• Skip to primary navigation

 I’m one of those people that attaches memories to things.
 This can make it very hard to let go of things.
 It can be emotionally draining for me.
 On the other hand, a messy clutters space also gives me anxiety.
 This is a tough place to be and one I know many people struggle with.

-Last year we moved into a 1,350 square foot home.
-It’s very well laid out and feels bigger and has a lot of storage space but it’s still easy to fill up that size home.
+The thing is I live in a 1,350 square foot home, and while it’s very well laid out and feels bigger and has a lot of storage space but it’s still easy to fill up that size home.
 We really have to think about what we want in our home or it will become a cluttered mess really fast.

 Over the many years of my life of struggling with letting go of stuff, I have found things that make the process easier.
-Even if you don’t get emotionally attached to things these tips can still help you declutter your home.
+Even if you don’t get emotionally attached to things or are just a busy homemaker these tips can still help you declutter your home.

 When considering buying something really think about it.
 Is it something that will really bring value to your life or is it just something you think is neat or pretty?
 If the second is the case admire it and leave it for someone else.